 The Resolutions of the Senate and the Academic Board, as well as the Statutes and Regulations of the University of Sydney can be found in the University of Sydney's Calendar.

-Policy Online provides information and access to current University of Sydney policies, procedures and guidelines.
+Policy Register provides information and access to current University of Sydney policies, procedures and guidelines.
 Additionally, the Resolutions of the Faculty of Pharmacy can be found in the Faculty Handbook.

 Student Code of Conduct

 Students are advised that it is a requirement of the BPharm/MPharm degrees that they participate appropriately, in all classroom and examination tasks, including role plays and group work involving all genders.
-The Faculty is unable to exempt students from these tasks for legal reasons.
+The Faculty is unable to exempt students from these tasks.
+See Local Provisions for Code of Conduct for Students.

 Attendance at laboratory classes, tutorials and clinical placements is compulsory for all students unless it is explicitly stated in the syllabus document that attendance is optional for that UoS, or a student has received an exemption from the UoS coordinator.